-WOAR has highly trained Master’s level trauma therapists who help people heal from sexual trauma.
-Trauma-focused counseling is different than long-term therapy.
+Our trauma-focused counseling is different than long-term therapy.
 At WOAR, it describes a time-limited approach that primarily addresses sexual trauma – its emotional, behavioral, and relationship effects; as well as reducing their impact… it’s about moving on from the trauma.
 We use different methods: talking about thoughts, feelings, and behaviors; practicing how to manage strong emotions; working through memories; learning how our brains and bodies respond to (and heal from) trauma, and more.
 This type of trauma therapy often features activities that exercise different ways of sensing and expressing – journaling, art, music, movement, yoga, and more.

-The bottom line is that, if you, or someone you care about, is struggling with problems related to sexual violence, professional help is available, either through WOAR or other providers.
+If you, or someone you care about, is struggling with problems related to sexual violence, professional help is available, either through WOAR or other providers.

 WOAR provides masters-level trained therapists who hold a degree in psychology, counseling or social work and are also trained as Sexual Assault Counselors.
 These masters-level trained Sexual Assault Counselors utilize evidence-based trauma therapy and promising practices for survivors in need of trauma processing therapy.

 Evidence-based trauma therapy utilized at WOAR includes Trauma-Informed Cognitive Behavioral Therapy (TF-CBT) and Prolonged Exposure (PE).
 As well as, diverse therapeutic modalities such as cognitive-behavioral interventions, mindful strategies, psychodynamic case conceptualization, narrative therapy, and expressive therapies including Trauma-Informed Yoga, Sand Tray and Trauma Art Narrative Therapy (TANT) which allow for an individualized treatment experience.